BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 ---

 ## Status

-This is an actively developing system.
+This system is under **active development**, with continuous improvements in modeling, accuracy, and analytical depth.

 ---

 ## Services

-We provide:

 - Decision Risk Analysis
 - Strategic Advisory Reports